JaxWil24/School_District_Analysis/README.md

 * Another change in the school district would be a more accurate reading of how effective Thomas High School truly is.
 By taking away the dishonest test scores, we are left with an honest look at the performance.

-* Instead of changing the scores or student ID's to 0, using NaN for the ninth grade Thomas High School allows for a less convoluted look at the data.
-Understanding NaN helps to clarify when data is incorrect or incompatable.
+* Instead of changing the scores or student ID to 0, using NaN for the ninth grade Thomas High School allows for a less convoluted look at the data.
+Understanding NaN helps to clarify when data is incorrect or incompatible.

 * Replacing the reading and math scores for the ninth graders at Thomas High School with NaN puts Thomas High School more in line with the other schools from the district.